 The following material is provided for background and should be used for information only.
-Structural market power is the ability of Market Sseller, or a group of Market Sseller, to alter the market price of a good or service for a sustained period.
+Structural market power is the ability of seller, or a group of sellers, to alter the market price of a good or service for a sustained period.
 To mitigate the potential exercise of market power, market rules can offer cap units in various markets.
 The Three Pivotal Supplier (TPS) test is used to determine if structural market power exists in a given market.
-If structural market power is found to exist, some Unit Owner Market Seller may be mitigated to cost-based offers to prevent any exercise of that market power.
+If structural market power is found to exist, some Market Sellers may be mitigated to cost-based offers to prevent any exercise of that market power.

 The TPS test is a test for structural market power.
-The test examines the concentration of Market Seller'sownership of the supply compared to the level of demand.
+The test examines the concentration of ownership of the supply compared to the level of demand.
 The test does not examine the competitiveness of offers or other factors.

 The general concept of the TPS test is to control a constraint; a certain amount of MW of relief is needed.
-If there are not enough MWs to satisfy the constraint without using the top two Market Seller'ssuppliers output plus the output of the Market Sellersupplier being tested, then those three Market Sellersuppliers are jointly pivotal.
-According to the criteria utilized by the TPS test, because the supply can be constrained by those three Market Sellersuppliersupp
+If there are not enough MWs to satisfy the constraint without using the top two suppliers' output plus the output of the supplier being tested, then those three suppliers are jointly pivotal.
+According to the criteria utilized by the TPS test, because the supply can be constrained by those three owners and the demand could potentially not be satisfied, they are considered to have structural market power.
+If any one supplier fails, then the top two suppliers also fail.

-A test failure means that the Market Seller'sownership of the supply needed to meet is concentrated among few Market Sellerssuppliers and therefore those Market Sellerssuppliers have the potential to exercise market power or structural market power.
-It does not mean those Market Sellerssuppliers are attempting to exercise market power.
+A test failure means that the ownership of the supply needed to meet is concentrated among few suppliers and therefore those suppliers have the potential to exercise market power or structural market power.
+It does not mean those suppliers are attempting to exercise market power.

-A test failure triggers mitigation as a preventative step in the event of a concentration of Market Seller's supplyownership.
-If a generator is brought on for constraint control and Unit OwnerMarket Seller fails a TPS test, then unit is dispatched at the lower of the cost or price offer.
-The purpose of this Manual is to outline the development of the cost-based offer to ensure that PJM MemberMarket Sellers who own or control a generating unit(s) with structural market power cannot exercise it.
+A test failure triggers mitigation as a preventative step in the event of a concentration of ownership.
+If a generator is brought on for constraint control and its supplier fails a TPS test, then the unit is dispatched at the lower of the cost or price offer.
+The purpose of this Manual is to outline the development of the cost-based offer to ensure that PJM Members who own or control a generating unit(s) with structural market power cannot exercise it.